 As I undergraduate in physics engineering, I’ve gone the same road as my parent did.

-in my primary school, I’ve always liked maths and tough sciences.
+in primary school, I’ve always liked maths and tough sciences.
 I was looking at science and math as a challenge I have to break. also loved technology and design.
-At the end of school, I found that engineering attract me more than other stuff.
+At the end of school, I found that engineering attracts me more than other stuff.

 In high school, I choose science, because I was terrible at humanity studies regardless that I had an interest in history and psychology.
 I was excellent at math and physics my parents supported me to follow stem.